IPA.CONF(5) IPA.CONF(5)

 When threshold's counter is below than the value of the threshold

-parameter and x is not equal to zero, then it is decremented, y is set
+parameter and x is not equal to zero, then it is decreased, y is set to

-to Y and z is set to Z, then commands from the below_threshold section
+Y and z is set to Z, then commands from the below_threshold section are

-are run and accounting systems are informed about threshold's event.
+run and accounting systems are informed about threshold's event.
+The

-To unlimit value of X, Y or Z, specify it as `-'.
-In implementation
+To unlimit value of X, Y or Z set it to `-'.
+In implementation infini-

-infinitive value really is equal to UINT_MAX.
-By default the value of
+tive value really is equal to maximum value of 'unsigned int' data

 Example: